"Freds" are odd ducks. See the definition of

 - Form companies w/mottos like "Glad to be of service!"

-- Nurse dying family members in their home or his home
+- Nurse dying family members in their home or in his own home

 - Donate thousands of hours per year to worthwhile organizations